-This report is made solely to the Charity's trustees, as a body, in accordance with Charities Act 2011.
+This report is made solely to the Charity's trustees, as a body, in accordance with Charities Act 2011, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2019.
 Our audit work has been undertaken so that we might state to the Charity's trustees those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Charity and the Charity's trustees as a body, for our audit work, for this report, or for the opinions we have formed.

--DocuSigned by: Philip Cliftlands
+DocuSigned by: Philip Cliftlands

-- D1FB52C82A114D7...

-Philip Cliftlands BDO LLP, Statutory Auditor London, UK

-10 September 2021
+D1FB52C82A114D7...
+Philip Cliftlands BDO LLP, statutory auditor London, UK Date 10 September 2021